So what’s the big deal with these labels – who cares!?

 Sadly they are fast dwindling as they are being replaced by people with material aspirations, who think it’s fashionable to be associated with the sacrifices of people challenging inequality, poverty and injustice.

 So what of ‘Pakistanis’ from ‘Azad’ Jammu & Kashmir and their diaspora of 1 million people in the UK?
 By framing the question in this way I am speaking specifically of ethnic Paharis from the erstwhile State of Jammu & Kashmir.
 I am speaking about a particular people who have been shrouded in mystery and confusion, and almost always are presented through the lens of outsiders.

 You’ll discover when most people discuss these issues with you, or even argue with you, they won’t even know what definitions they’re using and what definitions you’re using.

 We need to be clear with our own definitions.

-When I use the term ‘Pahari’, I’m speaking about an ethnic people who come from the western Himalayas.
+When I use the term ‘Pahari’, I’m speaking about an ethnic people who come from the western Himalaya.
 Lots of unrelated communities can be described as ‘Paharis’ – Pahari simply means from the mountains – and the Himalayan Mountain system spreads over 1500 miles right across the north of the subcontinent separating the Indian Planes from the Tibetan Plateau.
 Paharis live in the various valleys sandwiched within this mountain system and use all manner of identity labels to describe themselves, whilst generally accepting loosely that they’re also ‘Paharis’.